 2. Click on Westfield State University

-6. Submit the form by clicking ‘Apply.’
+5. Submit the form by clicking ‘Apply.’
 If the form is accepted, you will receive immediate confirmation of your waiver.
+You will receive an email confirmation as well for your record.

 NOTE: All full time undergraduate students regardless of health insurance participation are eligible to visit Health Services.